Pandora: Metaconsole: Documentation en: Visualization

 - 1.6 Netflow

-In this section we will explain the Metaconsole options that refer to the navigation/visualization of the agent data, and the Instance modules and alerts from the Metaconsole.
+This section will explain the Metaconsole options that refer to the navigation/display of the agent data, and the Instance modules and alerts from the Metaconsole.

 - Data tables